-- Sedgwick County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Sedgwick County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

 - 313 students from Sedgwick County are currently studying at KU Medical Center.

 - Wichita is home to one of three University of Kansas School of Medicine campuses.
 Until 2011, the Wichita campus provided hands-on, clinical training to about 110 third- and fourth-year medical students.
 In the fall of 2011, the Wichita campus expanded to a full four-year campus.
 Read more about the KU School of Medicine expansion in Wichita.